BaseMax/moadian-api-example/README.md

 This repository provides a simple step-by-step PHP example of how to connect to the official Moadian API of Iran's tax organization.

 > A step-by-step PHP implementation for connecting to the Iranian National Tax Administration’s (INTA) Moadian API.
-It guides you through generating a nonce token, signing it with digital certificates using JWS (JSON Web Signature), and sending authenticated requests to the API—providing a clear workflow for secure integration with Iran's electronic.
+It guides you through generating a nonce token, signing it with digital certificates using JWS (JSON Web Signature), and sending authenticated requests to the API-providing a clear workflow for secure integration with Iran's electronic.

 ## What is the Moadian API?